-We currently have openings for a PhD position (starting in April 2018) and two Master theses (starting as soon as a suitable candidate is found).
+We currently have an opening for a Master thesis (starting as soon as a suitable candidate is found).

 Students interested in a Bachelor thesis or an internship can inquire at any time about openings.
 Please send your CV and a statement of research interests to Ute Hellmich when doing so.
 Please note that since we have many requests for BSc theses, we kindly ask you to apply as early as possible.
 Before applying, please also refer to box below ("what we expect" and "what we offer").

 MSc thesis: Conformational dynamics of an essential ion channel